cortesi/tenx/trials/README.md

 # Writing Tenx Trials

-Trials are automated tests for tenx commands - they ensure that tenx behaves consistently, catch regressions, and allow us to consistently test prompting strategies and models.
+Trials are automated, real-world tests for tenx - they help to ensure that tenx behaves consistently, catch regressions, and allow us to test prompting strategies and benchmark models.

-Each trial consists of a project directory and a configuration file that specifies what commands to run.
+Each trial consists of a project directory and a trial configuration file that specifies what commands to run.

 Trials are run using the **ttrial** tool in the tenx project.
 See the tool's